austinkregel/formmodel/README.md

                           $user->getFillable();
     ```
     *  The route you want it to go to, it's assumed that you want to have a custom route for posting, putting, deleting or getting the information.
+    *  Put any relations the model has that you want to update as well.
+So if your user has a few posts, just put `post` or `posts` there, or whatever the realtion is named.
     *  This is the method type you want to use.
 (POST, PUT, DELETE, or GET)
   7. Print the results!